- ad hoc provisioning profile

 - Apple ID

-An Apple-issued developer account with a name and password.
-Developers use their Apple ID credentials to sign in to any of the Apple Developer Program tools.
+An Apple-issued account with a name and password.
+Developers use their Apple ID credentials to sign in to their developer account.
 A developer or Apple ID can belong to multiple teams.

 - Apple Push Notification service (APNs)

 The service (servers and other infrastructure) that Apple provides to allow developers to push notifications to apps.
 A message sent by the service is called a push notification.